Binary dynamics to second post-Newtonian order in scalar-tensor and Einstein-scalar-Gauss-Bonnet gravity from effective field theory: Conservative Binary Dynamics to the 1PN Order in ST Theories

 \subsubsection{$\mathcal{O}(G^2)$ contributions}

 For the $\mathcal{O}(G^2)$, 1PN corrections are derived from the diagrams presented in Figs.~\ref{fig:diags1png2} and \ref{fig:diags1png20}.
 As previously mentioned, in all these diagrams, only vertices with $\mathcal{O}(v^0)$ are relevant at this order.
-Then, focusing at the moment on the `seagull' diagrams of Fig.~\ref{fig:diags1png2}, we see that diagrams (b) and (c) are new, arising from the minimal-coupling of the scalar field to gravity, and are computed here for the first time.
-From these diagrams, including the pure-GR diagram (a), we obtain:
+Then, focusing at the moment on the ``seagull" diagrams of Fig.~\ref{fig:diags1png2}, we see that diagrams (b) and (c) are new, arising from the minimal-coupling of the scalar field to gravity, and are reproduced below (computed also in \cite{Bhattacharyya:2023kbh} using the Kaluza-Klein parametrization and the same gauge choice).
+From these diagrams, including the pure-GR diagram (a), we obtain the following:

 In the derivation of these results, diagrams (a), (b), and (c) of Fig.~\ref{fig:diags1png2} must be supplemented by their symmetric $(1\leftrightarrow 2) $ counterparts.